dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Not Working**

-* Sidecar (due to the use of MacPro7,1 SMBIOS, this won’t work), as the Intel i5-12400F doesn't have an iGPU, and SideCar supports either the iGPU or a T2, not an AMD GPU.
+* Sidecar, as the Intel i5-12400F doesn't have an iGPU, and SideCar supports either the iGPU or a T2, not an AMD GPU.
-* Items requiring QuickSync won't work, as the i5-12400F doesn't have an iGPU
+* Items requiring QuickSync won't work, as the i5-12400F doesn't have an iGPU.
+* All video-out ports on the motherboard, as Intel 11th-12th gen (Xe) iGPU isn't supported in MacOS.

 **Disabled**